What is CYPHERCON?

 Are CypherCon tickets transferable?

-Yes, Each ticket is either a QR code or you show an ID at the door that grants one entry.
+Yes, Each ticket is picked up at willcall, you may have to show an ID at the door that grants one entry.
 You may contact us to verify and switch names in our system.

 What are the Talks like?